Walter Matthau: World War II

-During World War II, Matthau saw active service as a radioman-gunner on a Consolidated B-24 Liberator bomber in the U.S. Army Air Forces with the Eighth Air Force in England.
-He was with the same 453rd Bombardment Group as James Stewart.
-While based in England at RAF Old Buckenham, Norfolk, Matthau flew missions to continental Europe during the Battle of the Bulge.
-He ended the war with the rank of Staff Sergeant and returned home to America for demobilization at the war's end, intent on pursuing a career as an actor.
+During World War II, Matthau saw active service as a radioman-gunner in the U.S. Army Air Forces from 1942 to 1945, and was stationed in England, Germany, and France.
+He returned home to America for demobilization at the war's end, intent on pursuing a career as an actor.

 Acting career

 Early work

 Matthau parlayed a childhood job selling soda in Yiddish theaters into appearing in their productions.

 Matthau was trained in acting at the Dramatic Workshop of The New School with German director Erwin Piscator.
 Matthau often joked that his best early review came in a play where he posed as a derelict.
 One reviewer said, "The others just looked like actors in make-up, Walter Matthau really looks like a skid row bum!"
 Matthau was a respected stage actor for years in such fare as Will Success Spoil Rock Hunter? and A Shot in the Dark, for his performance in the latter winning the 1962 Tony Award for Best Featured Actor in a Play.